 Carne mechada is one of my favorite ways of cooking meat ever.
-This way of cooking shredded meat is packed with flavor and is extremely versatile.
+This way of cooking shredded beef is packed with flavor and is extremely versatile.
 You can eat it with some rice and beans or with arepas (as I do in the picture below) , empanadas or pastelitos.

 It is just so amazing!

 Usually, I prep meal a big batch weekly and I store it in my fridge for up to 6 days and I can have Venezuelan carne mechada every time I want.

 This recipe is quite easy and the ingredients are what every kitchen should have.
 So, there is nothing fancy about this dish, but oh boy, it can save you a lot of time if you prep meal some at the start of the week.

 To get this recipe right you need a specifical meat cut called “flank” — falda in Spanish.
 This meat cut is especially good when it comes to shredding it.
 Also, it is a tender meat and you don’t need to cook for long hours — or need using a crock pot — to tenderize it.